gcanti/fp-ts/docs/modules/Tree.ts.md

 ## unfoldForest

-Build a tree from a seed value
+Build a (possibly infinite) forest from a list of seed values in breadth-first order.

 **Signature**